fabremartin/gitops/README.md

 1. Changes to application code in microservice/app repositories trigger their CI pipelines
 2. Those CI pipelines build and tag docker images then pushes it to the ACR
-3. The CI pipeline then updates the corresponding manifest in this GitOps repository with the new image tag
+3. The CI pipeline then updates the corresponding manifest in this GitOps repository with the new image tag and chart version
 4. The GitOps operator (Flux) detects changes and applies them to the cluster

 This approach ensures that: